Soup season is comin’ in hot! (Get it? ;)

 Cauliflower & Leek Soup Recipe

-If you’re craving warm comfort food that’s delicious but still healthy, then this one’s for you.
-This soup tastes a lot like “Baked Potato Soup” but instead of being high glycemic and loaded with dairy like most creamy soups, it’s actually low glycemic and totally dairy free!
+If you’re craving some cozy, warm comfort food that’s delicious but still healthy, then this one’s for you.
+This soup tastes a lot like “Baked Potato Soup,” but instead of being high-glycemic and loaded with dairy, like most creamy soups, it’s actually low-glycemic (read: more balanced blood sugar/energy/mood) and totally dairy free!

 White Bean & Kale Soup Recipe

-This soup will warm you up in the transition from Winter to Spring.
+This soup will warm you up on chilly days.
 The white beans and potatoes give it a creamy texture that sticks to your ribs, while the kale and veggies keep it light and packed with nutrition.
-It’s loaded with protein and fiber to fill you up and keep your waistline trim.
+It’s loaded with protein and fiber too to fill you up and keep you trim.

 Chicken Poblano Chili Soup Recipe